-Meaningful Computer Science and AI Learning from LEGO® Education delivers impactful and relevant computer science and AI instruction with hands-on, scaffolded lessons that engage students in experiences connected to their world.
+Computer Science and AI Learning from LEGO® Education is impactful and relevant, with lessons that engage students in experiences connected to their world.
 The set, designed for 4 students, encourages collaboration and along with the enquiry-based, ACARA aligned lessons drives learning and empowers students to broaden their computer science skills.
-There are 30 hands-on computer science lessons grouped into six units, each including four lessons and a design challenge, accessible through the Teacher portal.
-The Teacher Portal empowers CS and AI beginners and experts alike with easy-to-teach, 45-minute, curriculum-aligned lessons that develop students’ AI literacy skills so students can understand, apply, and evaluate the technology.
+In the Teacher Portal there are 30 hands-on lessons grouped into six units, each including four lessons and a design challenge.
+These 45-minute, curriculum-aligned lessons develop students’ AI literacy skills so students can understand, apply, and evaluate the technology.
 The lessons invite students to build, code and create their own AI interactions while the safe, meaningful, and creative experiences empower students to be responsible and inspired creators.

 Key Learning Outcomes: